 - 5. For purposes of this ISA (UK), the following terms have the meanings attributed below: - (a) Accounting records The records of initial accounting entries and supporting records, such as checks and records of electronic fund transfers; invoices; contracts; the general and subsidiary ledgers, journal entries and other adjustments to the financial statements that are not reflected in journal entries; and records such as work sheets and spreadsheets supporting cost allocations, computations, reconciliations and disclosures. - (b) Appropriateness (of audit evidence) The measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based. - (c) Audit evidence Information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
-Audit evidence includes both information
+Audit evidence includes both information contained in the accounting records underlying the financial statements and information obtained from other sources.

-&lt;sup>1 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.
+&lt;sup>1 ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement.